Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 <img src="https://github.com/user-attachments/assets/dffd294d-a8f4-4cee-bcef-bc6d1d3c514c" width="500">
 </details>

 4. This step fixes an error occurring recently with a new windows update that causes Sandboxes to not launch. `Right Click` on your Sandbox, and click `Sandbox Options`.
 Then click on `Edit ini Section` at the bottom, and paste the following text at the bottom of the text section: `ClosedFilePath=|*\wdmaud2.drv`.
 Check the image below to see where to paste it.
+When done, click `Save` at the top right, and `Apply` on the bottom right.
 <details>
 <summary>Image</summary>
 <img src="https://github.com/user-attachments/assets/fc119174-e986-4cdd-bb5d-e8e1e67c35cb" width="500">